bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 );
 ```

-### Step 2: Defining Helper Function to check for permissions
+### Defining Helper Functions to check for permissions

 Next we'll define 3 Helper functions to avoid repetitive SQL Queries.
 By marking them as
 `STABLE` they are very efficient and optimized: